openmeteo/pthelma/man/loggertodb.rst

 The following formats are currently supported:

 simple
-   The ``simple`` format is comma-delimited lines of which the first field is the date and time in ISO8601 format, and the rest of the fields hold time series values.
-The date can use a space instead of ``T`` as the date/time separator, it can include seconds, which are ignored, and it can optionally be enclosed in double quotation marks.
+   The ``simple`` format is lines of which the first one or two fields are the date and time and the rest of the fields hold time series values.
+If the first field (after stripping any double quotation marks) is more than 10 characters in length, it is considered to be a date and time; otherwise it is a date only, and the second field is considered to be the time.
+The field delimiter is white space, unless the ``delimiter`` parameter is specified.
+The date and time can optionally be enclosed in double quotation marks.
+The format of the date and time is specified by the ``date_format`` parameter (enclosing quotation marks are removed before parsing; also if the date and time are different fields, they are joined together with a space before being parsed).

-CR2000
-   The ``CR2000`` format is like ``simple``, but the first two fields after the date are ignored (they are a record number and a station id).
+   If ``date_format`` is not specified, then the date and time are considered to be in ISO8601 format, optionally using a a space instead of ``T`` as the date/time separator, and ignoring any seconds.

 CR1000
-   This is similar to ``CR2000``, but uses subset identifiers in the third field.
+   Date and time in ISO8601, the first two fields after the date are ignored (they are a record number and a station id), and uses subset identifiers in the next field.
 It is not clear whether it is debugged and works properly, neither whether its features are a matter of different data logger model or different data logger configuration.

 deltacom
-   The ``deltacom`` format is space-delimited lines of which the first field is the date and time in ISO8601 format ``YYYY-MM-DDTHH:mm``, and the rest of the fields are either dummy or hold time series values.
+   The ``deltacom`` format is space-delimited lines of which the first field is the date and time in ISO8601 format ``YYYY-MM-DDTHH:mm``, and the rest of the fields are either dummy or hold time series values, optionally followed by one of the four flags #, $, %, or &.

 lastem
    The ``lastem`` format is dependent on regional settings, and uses